mannly01/gtav-online-ahk/README.md

 ## Usage
 * Start GTA V before starting this script.
-* **NOTE:** Make sure to use the `GTAO Enhanced Macros.ahk` if you have the new Enhanced version.
+**NOTE:** Make sure to use the `GTAO Enhanced Macros.ahk` if you have the new Enhanced version.
-* On Windows 10/11 you have to start the `GTA V Online Macros.ahk` script as administrator (Right-click -> Run as administator).
+* On Windows 10/11, you have to start the `GTA V Online Macros.ahk` script as administrator (Right-click -> Run as administator).
 * You should run the game in window(ed fullscreen) or some functions will switch windows and not work properly.
-* You will have to toggle In Building mode (*) manually since the interaction menu will be changed and most functions need to be aware of that.
+* You will have to toggle 'In Building' mode (*) manually since the interaction menu will be changed and most functions need to be aware of that.
 When you go into a building, toggle this setting for the functions to work correctly.
-If you start in a building, toggle In Building mode before using any of the functions.
-As a quick reference, if the Interaction Menu has 11 options, In Building should be deactivated; if it has 12, activate it.
+If you start in a building, toggle 'In Building' mode before using any of the functions.
+As a quick reference, if the Interaction Menu has 11 options, 'In Building' should be deactivated; if it has 12, activate it.
 This also needs to be toggled for some missions (i.e. Auto Shop Contracts).
 * The interaction menu is often delayed the first time it's opened after loading screens or cutscenes.
   Make sure to briefly open the interaction menu (m) from time to time, especially after loading/cutscenes.
   Alternatively you can increase the IntMenuDelay setting for more accuracy but making the process slower in general.